How to Use VWO in Times of Uncertainty

 Put important announcements on your website without needing your developers, using VWO website widgets

 If your development team is working from home, there could be possible lags in getting important announcements implemented on your website.
-Earlier this year, we launched VWO website widgets that allow marketers to push different announcements (in terms of hello bar, modal boxes, popup messages) without requiring their developers.
+This year, we launched VWO website widgets that allow marketers to push different announcements (in terms of hello bar, modal boxes, popup messages) without requiring their developers.
+This saves critical time, effort and resources, allowing your developers to focus on their tasks while improving the customer experience.

 Some of our customers have started using this to inform their visitors about how their business is responding to COVID-19.